Genetic code: Codons

+A triplet of nucleotides that can be read by the ribosome to specify an amino acid or the start or stop of a polypeptide.

 The Crick, Brenner, Barnett and Watts-Tobin experiment first demonstrated that codons consist of three DNA bases.

 Marshall Nirenberg and J. Heinrich Matthaei were the first to reveal the nature of a codon in 1961.
 They used a cell-free system to translate a poly-uracil RNA sequence (i.e., UUUUU...) and discovered that the polypeptide that they had synthesized consisted of only the amino acid phenylalanine.
 They thereby deduced that the codon UUU specified the amino acid phenylalanine.

 This was followed by experiments in Severo Ochoa's laboratory that demonstrated that the poly-adenine RNA sequence (AAAAA...) coded for the polypeptide poly-lysine and that the poly-cytosine RNA sequence (CCCCC...) coded for the polypeptide poly-proline.
 Therefore, the codon AAA specified the amino acid lysine, and the codon CCC specified the amino acid proline.
 Using various copolymers most of the remaining codons were then determined.

 Subsequent work by Har Gobind Khorana identified the rest of the genetic code.
 Shortly thereafter, Robert W. Holley determined the structure of transfer RNA (tRNA), the adapter molecule that facilitates the process of translating RNA into protein.
 This work was based upon Ochoa's earlier studies, yielding the latter the Nobel Prize in Physiology or Medicine in 1959 for work on the enzymology of RNA synthesis.

 Extending this work, Nirenberg and Philip Leder revealed the code's triplet nature and deciphered its codons.
 In these experiments, various combinations of mRNA were passed through a filter that contained ribosomes, the components of cells that translate RNA into protein.
 Unique triplets promoted the binding of specific tRNAs to the ribosome.
 Leder and Nirenberg were able to determine the sequences of 54 out of 64 codons in their experiments.
 Khorana, Holley and Nirenberg received the Nobel Prize (1968) for their work.

 The three stop codons were named by discoverers Richard Epstein and Charles Steinberg.
 "Amber" was named after their friend Harris Bernstein, whose last name means "amber" in German.
 The other two stop codons were named "ochre" and "opal" in order to keep the "color names" theme.